 With the help of presets you can achieve a consistent look on your photos (just think about all those perfectly curated Instagram feeds) and they can also save you a lot of time as instead of doing all the settings manually on each photo, you can just use a custom made preset that already contains all the settings.

-Below you can see a few before-afters from my photos, all of them were edited in Adobe Lightroom using my own presets and making some manual adjustments afterwards.
+Below you can see a few before-afters from my photos, all of them were edited in Adobe Lightroom using my own presets and making some manual adjustments afterward.

 What do You Need for Installing Lightroom Presets on Mobile?